King County Comprehensive Plan: The Docket Process and Form

 Relationship to Comprehensive Plan: The docket is the means for the public to suggest a change to, or identify a deficiency in, the Comprehensive Plan or development regulations.
 Deficiency refers to the absence of required or potentially desirable contents of a comprehensive plan or development regulation.
 King County Code section 20.18.140 defines the receipt, review of and response to docket requests.

-Schedule: The docket is open continuously, and each June 30, the items registered in the previous twelve months are compiled into the Docket Report for release on the first business day in December of the same year to the King County Council.
+Schedule: The docket is open continuously, and on the last business day of December, the items registered in the previous twelve months are compiled into the Docket Report for release on the last business day in April to the King County Council.

 Fees: There is no fee for submitting a docket form.